Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly: Print contents in working directory including hidden files, in long format and arranged numerically
 7. 6-firstdirectory: Make a directory in tmp dir
 8. 7-movethatfile: Move a file betty to a created tmp dir
+9. 8-firstdelete: Delete a file in a directory